 The past year was a good one for new Mystery and Crime novels.
-Here are the best of them, including two titles by the same author:
+Here are the best ones reviewed by this Blog, including two titles by the same author:

 Police by Jo Nesbo - Latest in the series to feature Oslo police detective Harry Hole.
 A serial killer is targeting cops in grisly murders.
 Harry and his team hunt the killer, but there's a shocker in store as a key character is cut down.
 A top notch crime thriller by the best writer in the genre.

 The Bat by Jo Nesbo - First novel in the Harry Hole series, first published in the U.S. this year.
 Here we see a younger Harry early in his career as he is sent to Australia to assist in a murder case.
 We also learn that Harry's last name is pronounced "Hoo-leh" in Norwegian.
 Nice to have that cleared up.
 The novel is a can't-miss treat for fans of this outstanding crime series.

 Light of the World by James Lee Burke - This one has Louisiana cop Dave Robicheaux on a trip to Montana and facing a volatile mix of dangerous characters.
 This toxic brew inevitably explodes into an almost Biblical battle and serves as a meditation about ultimate evil within the human character.
 The novel is one the author's strongest in this fine, long running series.